compbiozurich/UZH-BIO392/course-results/2023/Eric Thiele /Genome file formats.md

 short DNA primers or protein domains result in smaller files, while whole genome sequences or large protein sequences can result in larger files.

+Fasta files are not really known for high compressions like BAM or FASTQ files but you can save approximately 20-30%.
+So if you have a 715 MB Genome * 1000 = 715GB and you make a FASTA file you get about 500-572 GB.